-Lease payments included in the measurement of lease liabilities consist of (i) fixed lease payments for the noncancelable lease term, (ii) fixed lease payments for optional renewal periods where it is reasonably certain the renewal option will be exercised, and (iii) variable lease payments that depend on an underlying index or rate, based on the index or rate in effect at lease commencement.
+Lease payments included in the measurement of lease liabilities consist of (1) fixed lease payments for the noncancelable lease term, (2) fixed lease payments for optional renewal periods where it is reasonably certain the renewal option will be exercised, and (3) variable lease payments that depend on an underlying index or rate, based on the index or rate in effect at lease commencement.
 Certain of the Company's real estate lease agreements require variable lease payments that do not depend on an underlying index or rate established at lease commencement.
-Such payments and changes in payments based on a rate or index are recognized in operating expenses when incurred.
+Such payments and changes in payments based on a rate or index are recognized in operating expenses when incurred liability based on the discount rate at lease commencement.
+For both operating and finance leases, lease payments are allocated between a reduction of the lease liability and interest expense.

 Lease expense for operating leases consists of the fixed lease payments recognized on a straight-line basis over the lease term plus variable lease payments as incurred.
-Lease expense for finance leases consists of the depreciation of assets obtained under finance leases on a straight-line basis over the lease term and interest expense on the lease liability based on the discount rate at lease commencement.
-For both operating and finance leases, lease payments are allocated between a reduction of the lease liability and interest expense.
+Lease expense for finance leases consists of the depreciation of assets obtained under finance leases on a straight-line basis over the lease term and interest expense on the lease